acikgozb/tcp-ip-journey/1-ping/README.md

 It simply cannot figure out where to forward the packet, so it decides to not forward it altogether.

 So, as we can see, it's pretty important to have our routing tables as up to date as possible.
-There are a couple of ways to update the routing table, so let's look at them:
+There are a couple of ways to update the routing table, so let's take a small detour again to discuss them:

----

 #### Static Routing